Free video lessons on American English rhythm and reductions!

 Speak FAST English with my #1 FREE Practice Tool!

-In this video, Julie shows you her #1 best practice tool that can help you master American English rhythm, speed, and fluency - and the best part is it's FREE!
-Practice with Julie and master the American accent and English pronunciation in this video!Read More Nov
+In this video, I'll show you my #1 best practice tool that can help you master American English rhythm, speed, and fluency - and the best part is it's FREE!

 Top 10 Reductions of the Word "Have"

 Get ready to learn the nitty gritty details about English rhythm and word reductions, and sound more like a native speaker!
 This video will teach you the advanced pronunciations of the top 10 most common phrases in American English that use the word "have."

 Difficult Reductions in English

 Learn how to speak clear and fast English in this short video!
 I'll teach you how to pronounce the common English reductions of the phrases: ask her, ask him, I asked her, I asked him.